MatteoStefanini/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Currently I am PhD Candidate in Artificial Intelligence, studying Deep Learning and Computer Vision at [AImagelab](https://aimagelab.ing.unimore.it), [UniMoRe](www.unimore.it).
-Working to connect Vision and Language under the supervision of Rita Cucchiara and Lorenzo Baraldi.
+I am PhD Candidate in Artificial Intelligence, studying Deep Learning and Computer Vision at [AImagelab](https://aimagelab.ing.unimore.it), [UniMoRe](https://www.unimore.it).
+Advocating for attentive architectures for **Vision & Language** and **Genomics** applications, such as image captioning and gene expression.

-I aim to couple my passion for **learning** and my drive to **motivate** people around me.
+I aim to couple my passion for **learning** and my drive to motivate people around me.
 I believe AI will push human life and medical fields to new universal missions.

-I'm also a TEDx Organizer in the biomedical valley of Mirandola (MO).
-[Join us](https://www.tedxmirandola.com/)!
+I'm a **TEDx Organizer** in the biomedical valley of [Mirandola](https://www.tedxmirandola.com/) and in the italian design valley of [Forte dei Marmi](https://www.tedxfortedeimarmi.com/) !